pperic2/CSVToDriveSheet/README.md

 ```

 A Google Sheets API Token, which can be obtained from [https://console.developers.google.com/](https://console.developers.google.com/).
-The program expects a filename of: 'credentials.json'.
+The program expects a filename of: 'credentials.json', The 'credentials.json' file should be placed in the same folder as the UpdateCSV.py file.

 Tested on Ubuntu 18.04.